loic-sharma/Laravel-Profiler/readme.md

 	php artisan bundle:install profiler

+To install it run the following command:

+	php artisan bundle:publish

-Once the bundle has been downloaded you will need to add the bundle to the **auto** array in the application config file.
+Once that is complete you will need to add the bundle to the **auto** array in the application config file.

 ## Using Profiler